-The involvement of the parents in the sporting activities of children was discovered as a significant improvement in the value of the activity.
-As the teen's feeling of understanding their parents in relation to their sporting activity is stronger, the willingness to accept sports values, without active parental involvement (Fredricks & Eccles, 2004).
+The involvement of the parents in children’s sporting activities was correlated with a significant improvement in the value of the activity.
+The more strongly teenagers feel able to understand their parents in relation to their sporting activity, the greater their willingness to accept sports values without active parental involvement (Fredricks & Eccles, 2004).

-The complex role that parents have in their children's company for sport are prominent in this study.
-The focus is on the parental satisfaction as is a necessary basis for parental commitment to the sport organization, and their commitment provides the basis for their socializing for sport.
-We will see how Their socialization for sport facilitates their children's socialization.
-Eliasson (2015) claim that It is necessary to re-define the power relations between children and adults who will make the children more active in building the sports values inn.
-There is an imbalance in the power relations between children and adults in socialization.
-Therefore, there is a risk that the norms and values created will be based more on an adult perspective than that of a child.
-The aspiration to place the child's viewpoint in a more central way in sports practices of children and youth clear in some sports policy programs as Sweden for example (Eliasson 2015).
+The complex role that parents play in relation to their children’s practice of sport is the focus of this study, in particular, on parental satisfaction as a necessary basis for parental commitment to the sports organization.
+This commitment provides the basis for the socialization in relation to sport.
+We examine how this sport-related socialization facilitates children’s socialization.
+Eliasson (2015) claims that it is necessary to re-define power relations between children and adults to allow the children to be more active in building sports values.
+In socialization, an imbalance appears in the power relations between children and parents.
+There is a risk that the norms and values created will be centered on the parents’ perspective than on the children’s.
+The need to center the child’s perspective in sports practices of children and youth is recognized in some sports policy programs, such as in Sweden (Eliasson, 2015).

-Education and the Israeli-Palestinian conflict
+Education and the Israeli–Palestinian conflict

-Last researches had tested cooperation between Israelis and Palestinians kids on leisure time as sport, in order to improve peace process on societies (Lidor & Blumenstein, 2011; Friedman, 2010).
-The studies on this topic are yet learned to the effect on the society in general, although its shows a manner of come close between the participations kids.
-Galili, Leitner& Leitner has studied that there is high potential for mixed game projects between the groups (Galili, Leitner& Leitner, 2013).
-The current research present mix- community at East Jerusalem neighborhood- Abu Tour.
-The Israeli-Palestinian residents kids are taking part on a soccer games which sponsored by the Italian soccer club Inter-Milano.
-The main goal which expect by the community is to archive respect between the groups and reduce violence.
+Recent studies have tested cooperation between Israeli Jewish and Muslim children in sports during leisure time to examine possible improvements to the peace process (Lidor & Blumenstein, 2011; Friedman, 2010).
+Work on this topic remains unable to show effects on society in general, although it does show how participant children are able to approach each other.
+Galili, Leitner, and Leitner find significant potential for mixed-game projects between the groups (Galili, Leitner, & Leitner, 2013).
+This study examines a mixed community in the East Jerusalem neighborhood Abu-Tor.
+Resident Jewish and Muslim children take part in soccer games sponsored by the Italian soccer club Inter-Milano.
+Through this initiative, the community hopes to increase the amount of mutual respect between the groups and to reduce violence.

-This study will examine the social benefits from the kids' games by testing it deep meanings, and the possibility to achieve closeness between the groups, and reduce aggressions and other rival way of thinking.
+This study will examine the social benefits of these games by examining their meaning in a deeper sense, as well as investigating the potential they have to achieve closeness between the groups and reduce aggression and rivalry types of thinking.

-The research settings
+Research setting

-Qualitative & quantitative methods as observations, interviews and questioners used to get a closeness insight of the social interactions.
+Qualitative and quantitative methods were used, including observation, interviews, and questionnaire surveys, to obtain better insight into social interactions.

-This study was carried out according to the interpretative-qualitative approach (Seidman, 2003).
-The research work presented here aims to enquire into the world of the parents and their construction of its reality, from their point of view.
+Overall, this study adopted an interpretative–qualitative approach (Seidman, 2003).
+It investigated the world of the parents of the children who were participating in the soccer games and their construction of reality from their point of view.

-Twelve in-depth interviews were carried out for this study as well as observations and conversations while five months through the project.
+Twelve in-depth interviews were carried out in this study, supplemented by observation and conversations with coaches, parents, and others connected to the initiative, conducted over five months of investigation.
 Among the interviewees were coaches and parents.
-The interviews took place in the domestic space of the research participants and in these interviews, they were asked about their experience on the project, and how they perceived their child point of view.
+The interviews were conducted in the homes of the research participants, and they were asked to describe their experience of the project and their children’s point of view on it.

-A questioner asks about proximity and distance between groups for learning the deep meanings of the parents in the mixed games project.
+The questionnaire survey contained items on proximity and distance between groups to understanding the meaning of the project for the parents in a deeper way.

 Findings and Discussion

-Those two surveys are extremely present the optimistic parent's point of view which drawing a true believe for a peace between the groups and a better future for the Israel society.
+The results of two questionnaire surveys present an optimistic point of view among the parents, indicating a belief in an ultimate peace between the groups to create a better future for the Israeli society.